-Windows transform your home in ways you might not even realise.
-They bring in natural light, provide ventilation, enhance security, and significantly impact energy bills.
-With UK residents spending over 95% of their time indoors and 66% at home, selecting appropriate windows becomes crucial for creating a comfortable living environment.
+With UK residents spending over 95% of their time indoors, and 66% at home, choosing high-performance windows is essential for creating a comfortable, energy-efficient living environment.

 Key Takeaways